 Tree Hill Nature Center, 7152 Lone Star Rd., is a 50-acre wilderness preserve dedicated to hands-on environmental education.
 Along with trails and a butterfly garden, you’ll find animal and nature exhibits and shows.

-In downtown, the Museum of Science and History (MOSH), 1025 Museum Circle, features interactive exhibits, daily science and live animal shows, and the largest single-lens planetarium in the world.
-A “Little Learners” hands-on class for pre-schoolers and their caregivers occurs at 10 a.m. on the second Wednesday of every month.
+In downtown, the Museum of Science and History (MOSH), 1025 Museum Circle, features interactive exhibits, daily science and live animal shows, and one of the largest single-lens planetariums in the world.
+A “Little Learners” hands-on class for pre-schoolers and their caregivers occurs at 9:30 a.m. every Saturday.

 The Hands On Children’s Museum, 8580 Beach Blvd., is a small refuge for children 8 and under that features castle, grocery store and other kid-friendly play areas.

 Jacksonville has the largest urban park system in the nation, with more than 80,000 acres of green spaces.
-At Hemming Park, a historic downtown public square at 135 W. Monroe St., a fenced-in Kids Zone in the northwest corner features 100 big blue foam blocks for creative construction projects.
+At James Weldon Johnson Park, a historic downtown public square at 135 W. Monroe St., a fenced-in Kids Zone in the northwest corner features 100 big blue foam blocks for creative construction projects.
 The park regularly hosts food trucks, concerts and events.

 At Topgolf Jacksonville, 10531 Brightman Blvd., families can compete with micro-chipped golf balls to see who hits the most targets or play giant Jenga matches.

-Edge Rock Gym, 3563 Phillips Hwy., has classes and day passes for indoor rock climbing, including a Rocks & Rope teen class for ages 12 to 17.
+Edge Rock Gym, 3563 Phillips Hwy., has classes and day passes for indoor rock climbing, including a Rocks & Rope teen class, for ages 8 to 19.